-This shows, that free-running EC-Earth (AISI) has a relatively minor bias in v250 (blue square in Fig 7(a)) with a correlation 305 of ~0.9, RMSE of ~0.5 and n.s.d. ~0.7.
+This shows, that free-running EC-Earth (AISI) has a relatively minor bias in v250 (blue square in Fig 7(a)) with a correlation of ~0.9, RMSE of ~0.5 and n.s.d. ~0.7.
 In other words, the pattern is very similar with a bit underestimated strength in terms of wind speed.
 Still the bias in t2m (B\tot, blue square in Fig 5 (b)) is substantially larger with correlation of ~0.6, RMSE ~0.9, and n.s.d ~0.6.
 Thus, the surface temperature imprint is underestimated with about a factor 1.7 (n.s.d ~0.6).
 This substantial bias in t2m is almost completely removed when nudging the upper-level wind field, i.e. removing the relatively minor bias in v250.
-This is given by the blue triangle in Fig 5(b) (AFSI) showing a correlation of 0.94, RMSE of 0.36 and 310 n.s.d. of 1.
-As can be seen in Fig. 5, the other models behave qualitatively in a similar way, with a substantial bias in nearsurface temperature being almost completely removed when the relatively minor bias in upper level wind is removed.
+This is given by the blue triangle in Fig 5(b) (AFSI) showing a correlation of 0.94, RMSE of 0.36 and n.s.d. of 1.
+As can be seen in Fig. 5, the other models behave qualitatively in a similar way, with a substantial bias in near-surface temperature being almost completely removed when the relatively minor bias in upper level wind is removed.

 Errors in precipitation anomalies are not fully removed when nudging upper-level circulation.
-Fig. 5 (c) shows some reduction in the overall magnitude of errors in precipitation where the field correlation improves by almost a factor of 2 from 0.46 to 0.81(Fig.5(c)).
-However, for the bias in sea surface pressure anomalies, the errors are almost completely removed
+Fig. 5 (c) shows some reduction in the overall magnitude of errors in precipitation and the field correlation improves with almost a factor of 2 from 0.46 to 0.81(Fig.5(c)).
+However, for the bias in sea surface pressure anomalies, the errors are almost completed removed (Fig.5(b)).

-315 (Fig.5(b)).

 In general, nudging the soil moisture doesn't affect the upper atmospheric flow.
-It can, however, in AISF runs reduce some errors across models for the t2m and prcp variables.
-The same conclusion stands for the AISF and AFSI runs for prcp and 320 mslp.
-The aforementioned observations are location specific as one component within a climate model might, erroneously, be tuned in such a way that it compensates for biases in other components of the climate model.
-If so, nudging only that component would not reduce the overall bias.
-In this case, prescribing only soil moisture part does not guarantee the reduction of overall bias.
+It can, however, in AISF runs reduce some errors across models for t2m and prcp variables.
+The same conclusion stands for AISF and AFSI runs for prcp and mslp.
+The observations are complex and location specific as one component within a climate model might be tuned in such a way that it compensates for biases in other components.
+If so, nudging only one component might not necessarily reduce the overall biases, in this case, prescribing only soil moisture part.

-4 Discussion and outlook
+4 Discussion